 What can project managers learn about successful large-scale infrastructure projects?
 Crossrail’s Simon Wright shares his lessons for all

-When considered in the context of project delivery management, there are a number of practical steps leaders can take to help bolster project outcomes and make the most of infrastructure investment.
+In the context of project-delivery management, there are a number of practical steps leaders can take to help bolster project outcomes and make the most of infrastructure investment.